 Auditory Vesicle connected with pedal ganglion.
 (Siebold.)
-Renal Organ (!) carefully described by Rolleston; formerly much confounded with ovarian apparatus.
-Consists in each lateral half of body of two sacs-one simple, opening into branchial chambers, one secretory and lamellar, opening nternally into the blood system through the pericardial sinus; with the outer portion of this structure (the details of Rether sad are inscribed between the labial palp of that side of which vary), the opening of a tree-like system of ovarian tubes is connected.
+Renal Organ (?) carefully described by Rolleston; formerly much confounded with ovarian apparatus.
+Consists in each lateral half of body of two sacs-one simple, opening into branchial chambers, one secretory and lamellar, opening nternally into the blood system through the pericardial sinus; with the outer portion of this structure (the details of which vary), the opening of a tree-like system of ovarian tubes is connected.